 So please don't take my work for granted with cavalier terms like talent and inspiration; I don't have the luxury of waiting around for inspiration and have often

-Hey guys, there's just a little thing I'd like to mention.
+The Unseen Hey guys, there's just a little thing I'd like to mention.
 A lot of you have asked me how long I've been drawing for, or how often I draw.
 The answer is pretty much non-stop for the past three and a half years.
-By saying that I'm always drawing, I mean that I'm drawing twelve or more hours every day.
+By saying that I'm always drawing, I mean that I'm drawing twelve-or-more hours every day.

 Most of what I draw just sits on my desk collecting dust.
 Occasionally I'll pick out something and upload it, but mostly I prefer to keep drawing.
 To put this into perspective, for every upload I probably fill out ten pages worth of sketches and hammer out a half dozen throwaway paintings, all of which remain unseen.

 The unseen work is important.
 It keeps me from feeling like I'm tap dancing a stage performance.
-It means there are always a lot of rough ideas to draw on whenever I'm feeling dry.
-Create enough unseen work and inevitably you'll eventually want to show some of it off.
+It means there are always a lot of rough ideas to draw inspiration from whenever I'm feeling dry.
+Create enough 'unseen' work and inevitably you'll want to show some of it off.

 DeviantArt.comPeople have asked me "why DeviantArt?"

 Let's just take a minute to acknowledge a website that's fostered an art-driven community tens of millions strong.
 DeviantArt eclipses it's nearest neighbors by an order of magnitude.
 It has been and remains as probably the best online portal for sharing and discovering artwork; DeviantArt is thriving.